Medically reviewed by Drugs.com. Last updated on Jan 8, 2021.

 - Do not share your drugs with others and do not take anyone else's drugs.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about Baxdela (delafloxacin injection), please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time Baxdela (delafloxacin injection) is refilled.
+If you have any questions about Baxdela (delafloxacin injection), please talk with the doctor, pharmacist, or other health care provider.

 More about Baxdela (delafloxacin)